Polarization and Correlation Effects in Lepton Flavor Violated Decays Induced by Axion-Like Particle: Summary

 \section{Summary}

 In summary we have studied polarization effects of the lepton flavor violated decays induced by an ALP.
-Experimental searches on these rare decay channels are challenging because of the huge irreducible backgrounds $\ell' \to \ell \bar{\nu}_{\ell} \nu_{\ell'}$, and hence the current experimental bounds on the decay modes $\ell^{'\pm} \to a \ell^{\pm} $ are much weaker than other flavor violated processes.
-In this paper, we treat inclusively the two missing neutrinos in the SM leptonic decay modes, and their relative kinematical degrees of freedom are integrated.
+Experimental searches for these rare decay channels are challenging because of the huge irreducible backgrounds $\ell' \to \ell \bar{\nu}_{\ell} \nu_{\ell'}$, and hence the current experimental bounds on the decay modes $\ell^{'\pm} \to a \ell^{\pm} $ are much weaker than other flavor violated processes.
+In this paper, we treat inclusively the two missing neutrinos of the backgrounds, and their relative momentum are integrated.
 After that we find that both longitudinal and transverse polarization effects survives.
-Observing transverse polarization effects requires reconstructions of the mother leptons, and hence is challenging particularly for $\tau$-leptons produced at low energy colliders, we will study this elsewhere (as well as its applications in other problems).
-In contrast, the energy fractions of its charged decay products, which can be defined unambiguously and measured precisely at $e^{-}e^{+}$ collider, are correlated with the longitudinal polarizations of the mother leptons.
-Furthermore, we have show that signal and backgrounds have distinctive polarization effects, and hence signals of lepton flavor violation can be searched for by studying longitudinal polarizations of the decaying leptons.
-On the other hand, leptons generated at low energy collider are usually unpolarized and hence there is no net polarization effect.
-However, we have show that correlations between polarizations of the $\tau$-lepton pair are still useful to search for the signals.
+Observing transverse polarization effects requires reconstructions of the mother leptons, and hence is challenging, particularly for $\tau$-leptons produced at low energy colliders, we will study this elsewhere.
+In contrast, energy fraction of its charged decay product is correlated with the longitudinal polarization of the mother lepton.
+At $e^{-}e^{+}$ collider, it can be defined measured precisely, and hence serves as an excellent observable of the polarization effect.
+We show that signals and backgrounds have distinctive energy fraction distributions, and hence can be employed to searching for lepton flavor violation.

+On the other hand, leptons generated at low energy collider are usually unpolarized.
+Hence there is no net polarization effect.
+However, we show that polarization correlations between the $\tau$-leptons produced in pair are still useful to search for the signals.
 More interestingly, polarization correlations depends on product of scalar and pseudo-scalar ALP couplings, and hence are sensitive to their relative sign.
-This is a distinctive property compared to the usually observable (cross section or decay branching ratio).
-By introducing asymmetry observables, we demonstrate that how the polarization correlation effects can be used to investigate flavor violating decays $\tau^{\pm} \to a \ell^{\pm} $ at the BelleII experiment.
+This is a distinctive property compared to the usual observable (cross section or decay branching ratio).
+Moreover, because kinematical reconstruction as well as tagging of the decaying lepton are not necessary, number of the available signal events was increased significantly in our approach.